Why Facebook’s blocking of new political ads may fall short

 The number of political ads on Facebook has increased significantly before November’s election.
 And since the company does not plan to take down older ads, users are likely to continue seeing many of those circulate.

 This year, in the week before Sept.
-1, 118,239 political ads were created on Facebook, a 54% increase, Edelson found.
+1, 118,239 political ads were created on Facebook, a 54 per cent increase, Edelson found.

 When Facebook bars new political ads from its site on Oct.
 27, politicians will still be able to adjust the amount of money they spend on their existing ads and continue targeting people with those ads.
 Candidates may simply ensure that more of their ads are running well before the Oct.
 27 cutoff, Edelson said.